-If you ask me, there is no greater gift you can give to yourself than the gift of self love.
+There is no greater gift you can give to yourself than the gift of self-love.

 “If you aren’t good at loving yourself, you will have a difficult time loving anyone, since you’ll resent the time and energy you give another person that you aren’t even giving to yourself.” ~Barbara De Angelis